Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Generalized Alpha-Investing with Feedback (GAIF)

-Note that the inequality (i) in \eqref{eq:LORD_FDP} is tight if and only if $\theta_j=0$ for all $j\leq t$.
-This conservative step is one of major sources of gap between the realized FDR of LORD++ and the target level $\alpha$.
-In our context, since potential feedback becomes available during the testing process, it can serve as a natural remedy.
+Note that the inequality (i) in \eqref{eq:LORD_FDP} is tight if and only if all past hypotheses are null.
+This conservative step is one of the major sources of the gap between the realized FDR of LORD++ and the target level $\alpha$. {When feedback becomes available over time, it allows us to sharpen the FDP estimator and accordingly reduce the resulting slack.} {Intuitively, once the $j$th test is confirmed non-null, its contribution \(\alpha_j\) can be removed from the FDP bound and reallocated.
+Our proposed GAIF and its adaptive variant extend LORD++ and SAFFRON by systematically recycling such recovered wealth and reinvesting it into future tests.}